knative-extensions/reconciler-test/README.md

 that is tested on an environment in order required.

 Features have 4 phases (timing) on which steps can be composed: Setup, Requirement, Assert, and Teardown.
-The step functions are run in that order.
+The step functions run in that order.

-- Setup is used to install required components or configuration in the environment.
+- **Setup** is used to install required components or configuration in the environment.
-- Requirement is used to validate the cluster, environment, or anything else.
+- **Requirement** is used to validate the cluster, environment, or anything else.
 Think of this as a preflight validation for the assertions.
+This can be used as a fast-fail for a feature test before running assert phase steps.
-- Assert should assume the namespace is ready to perform or validate the test.
+- **Assert** should assume the namespace is ready to perform or validate the test.
-- Teardown should be used to do final feature cleanup, if needed.
+- **Teardown** should be used to do final feature cleanup, if needed.
 There is also automatic cleanup of resources and namespace for the environment.

 Asserts have two additional properties that allow for filtering from within environment.Test, State and Level.